How to create an effective charity communications strategy

 Engaging the right audience

 We know that you want to reach as many people as possible with your communications and campaigns.
-But, it’s important to make sense of your audience and drill down into who you should be focusing on.
+But it’s important to make sense of your audience and drill down into who you should be focusing on.

 Staying consistent

 If you have plans to roll out multiple types of communications, it’s essential that you’re consistent with your branding.
 This means your visuals, brand voice, and messaging should be recognisable as yours, whether you’re writing a newsletter, a social media post, or scripting a video.
-Your internal communications should also have this same consistency to keep staff and stakeholders at all levels of your organisation informed and most importantly, aligned.
-This is where building a really robust communications plan and calendar really helps.
+Your internal communications should also have this same consistency to keep staff and stakeholders at all levels of your organisation informed and, most importantly, aligned.
+This is where building a robust communications plan and calendar helps.

 Conclusion